Skip to main content

 Carrier furnaces are well-known for their ability to keep you warm and cozy during the wintertime.
 But creating a comfortable indoor environment during colder months takes more than just heating the air in your home.
 That’s why adding a furnace humidifier – often called a whole-house or furnace mounted humidifier – to your HVAC system can be the key to your family’s comfort.
 Here’s why:

 Because cooler air doesn’t hold as much moisture as warm air, it’s also important to have the right humidity level.
 Dry indoor air can cause skin irritation or scratchy throats, and may also damage wood furniture.
 It’s common to address this by using small, portable humidifiers, but they require frequent water refills, and ultimately don't support your whole home.
-To address this, have your local Carrier expert install a properly matched humidifier to your furnace to circulate moist air through ductwork to your entire home.
+To address this, have your local Carrier expert install a properly matched HVAC humidifier to your furnace to circulate moist air through ductwork to your entire home.
 And if your furnace has variable fan speeds, your system can take indoor moisture control to the next level.

 a woman and son sit and enjoy the benefits of a furnace humidifier